124938/learning-spark/sql-api-features/src/main/scala/_1_dataframe/README.md

 **(1) : Using Native Context (aka org.apache.spark.sql.SQLContext) :** With a SQLContext, application can create dataFrame in following ways:

   * **From Existing RDD:**

-    *_1.1: Inferring the schema using reflection i.e. using case class_
+    * Inferring the schema using reflection i.e. using case class:
     ~~~
     scala> import sqlContext.implicits._
     import sqlContext.implicits._